tomkren/pikater/docs/technical/database/Database-documentation.md

 ## Choice of Database Management System

 Version of Pikater before our project team has started working on it used to use MySQL as the main storage of created data.
 Access to the the DBMS run through MySQL's JDBC driver and querying was tackled by dynamic generation of SQL queries.
 Results of these queries were classic ResultSet objects implemented in Java's database framework.
 The main reason we decided to change this approach was its bound to the specific version of DBMS.
-Moreover, we could face incompatibility of current queries when we wanted to change the database scheme.
+Moreover, we could face incompatibility of current queries when we wanted to change the database schema.
-Changes in database scheme are rare and should be less common in production environment - it's really bad practice to do major changes in a system, that is actively being used, but Pikater's production environment will be more like experimental - however, changes of scheme in the old version could lead to inconsistency between the queries and the database, that should have been tackled by massive debugging and code rewriting.
+Changes in database schema are rare and should be less common in production environment - it's really bad practice to do major changes in a system, that is actively being used, but Pikater's production environment will be more like experimental - however, changes of schema in the old version could lead to inconsistency between the queries and the database, that should have been tackled by massive debugging and code rewriting.

 **PostgreSQL**
 We considered three database management systems before we decided for our final choice: MySQL, PostgreSQL and HyperSQL DB (HSQLDB).
 All of these DBMS have some versions that are available free of charge.